dapr/docs/concepts/configuration/README.md

 spec:
   accessControl:
     defaultAction: deny --> Global default action in case no other policy is matched
-    trustDomain: "public" --> Trust domain for the target app
+    trustDomain: "public" --> The called application is assigned a trust domain here and is used to generate the identity of this app in the TLS certificate.
     policies:
     - app: app1 --> AppId of the calling app to allow/deny service invocation from
       defaultAction: deny --> App level default action in case the app is found but no specific operation is matched
-      trustDomain: 'public' --> Trust domain of the calling app
+      trustDomain: 'public' --> Trust domain of the calling app is matched against the specified value here.
-      namespace: "default" --> Namespace of the calling app
+      namespace: "default" --> Namespace of the calling app is matched against the specified value here.
       operations:
-      - name: /op1 --> operation allowed on the called app
+      - name: /op1 --> operation name on the called app
         httpVerb: ['POST', 'GET'] --> specific http verbs, unused for grpc invocation
         action: deny --> allow/deny access
-      - name: /op2/* --> operation with a postfix
+      - name: /op2/* --> operation name with a postfix
         httpVerb: ["*"] --> wildcards can be used to match any http verb
         action: allow
     - app: app2